Large Hadron Collider: Detectors

-Nine detectors have been constructed at the LHC, located underground in large caverns excavated at the LHC's intersection points.
+Nine detectors have been built in large caverns excavated at the LHC's intersection points.
 Two of them, the ATLAS experiment and the Compact Muon Solenoid (CMS), are large general-purpose particle detectors.
-ALICE and LHCb have more specialized roles and the other five, TOTEM, MoEDAL, LHCf, SND and FASER, are much smaller and are for very specialized research.
+ALICE and LHCb have more specialized roles, while the other five—TOTEM, MoEDAL, LHCf, SND and FASER—are much smaller and are for very specialized research.
 The ATLAS and CMS experiments discovered the Higgs boson, which is strong evidence that the Standard Model has the correct mechanism of giving mass to elementary particles.

 Computing and analysis facilities

-Data produced by LHC, as well as LHC-related simulation, were estimated at approximately 15 petabytes per year (max throughput while running is not stated)—a major challenge in its own right at the time.
+Data produced by LHC, as well as LHC-related simulation, were estimated at 200 petabytes per year.

-The LHC Computing Grid was constructed as part of the LHC design, to handle the massive amounts of data expected for its collisions.
-It is an international collaborative project that consists of a grid-based computer network infrastructure initially connecting 140 computing centres in 35 countries (over 170 in 36 countries as of 2012).
+The LHC Computing Grid was constructed as part of the LHC design, to handle the large amounts of data expected for its collisions.
+It is an international collaborative project that consists of a grid-based computer network infrastructure initially connecting 140 computing centres in 35 countries (over 170 in more than 40 countries as of 2012).
 It was designed by CERN to handle the significant volume of data produced by LHC experiments, incorporating both private fibre optic cable links and existing high-speed portions of the public Internet to enable data transfer from CERN to academic institutions around the world.
-The Open Science Grid is used as the primary infrastructure in the United States, and also as part of an interoperable federation with the LHC Computing Grid.
+The LHC Computing Grid consists of global federations across Europe, Asia Pacific and the Americas.

 The distributed computing project LHC@home was started to support the construction and calibration of the LHC.
 The project uses the BOINC platform, enabling anybody with an Internet connection and a computer running Mac OS X, Windows or Linux to use their computer's idle time to simulate how particles will travel in the beam pipes.
 With this information, the scientists are able to determine how the magnets should be calibrated to gain the most stable "orbit" of the beams in the ring.
 In August 2011, a second application (Test4Theory) went live which performs simulations against which to compare actual test data, to determine confidence levels of the results.

-By 2012, data from over 6 quadrillion (6×10^15) LHC proton–proton collisions had been analysed, LHC collision data was being produced at approximately 25 petabytes per year, and the LHC Computing Grid had become the world's largest computing grid in 2012, comprising over 170 computing facilities in a worldwide network across 36 countries.
+By 2012, data from over 6 quadrillion (6×10^15) LHC proton–proton collisions had been analysed.
+The LHC Computing Grid had become the world's largest computing grid in 2012, comprising over 170 computing facilities in a worldwide network across more than 40 countries.